 Fortunately, innovative lenders are available to offer personal loans for bad credit.
 They focus on the niche between traditional installment personal loans and short-term payday loans.
 Consider these three examples that define the ends of that niche.

-- Avant: Avant primarily services the average to poor credit range, defined as credit scores from 580 to 700.
-Installment loans are available from $1,000 up to $35,000 at rates of anywhere from 9.95% to 36% and repayment periods from 24 to 60 months.
-Avant also charges no up-front origination fees — a great advantage with bad credit loans.
+- Avant: Avant primarily services the average to poor credit range, defined as credit scores from 580 to 700 (although most Avant customers who receive loans have credit scores ranging from 600 to 700).
+Installment loans are available from $2,000 up to $35,000 at rates of anywhere from 9.95% to 35.99% and repayment periods from 24 to 60 months.
+Avant also charges a low administration fee, ranging from 0.00% to 4.75% — a great advantage with bad credit loans.

 By keeping the process online all the way through signing of the loan contract, Avant streamlines the overall loan process.
 Approval is fast and funds are provided quickly via direct deposit, potentially as soon as the next business day after approval.
-Avant offers one of the best loan packages available within the 580 to 700 credit score market with respect to terms and borrowing limits.
+Avant offers one of the best loan packages available within the poor credit score market with respect to terms and borrowing limits.

 - LendUp: LendUp targets the higher-risk end of loans with bad credit — people who find themselves on the borderline of managing daily cash flow and occasionally needing short-term small loans just to pay bills.
 Such borrowers can be tempted by payday loans that can charge interest rates in the 300% APR range.
 Borrowers who have trouble repaying run the risk of renewing the loan and falling into a debt spiral of accrued interest and fees.